Bladetrain3r/Magic-Launcher-Extras/APP_GUIDELINES.md

-# Magic Launcher Tool Guidelines
+# Magic Launcher Application Guidelines
-## Not "software".
-We're building tools.
+## Building Tools That Just Fucking Work

 ### Core Philosophy
 **Simple enough to be wrong consistently beats complex enough to be right occasionally.**